jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/6-5 Multiphase Tuning.md

 ## Epochs and multi-phase tuning

-As mentioned Instruct uses "multi-phase training that will change and repack the whole model, while the upstream InstructLab runs the “test grade” training using low-rank adaptation (LoRA) , which basically “layers” over the base model.
+As mentioned InstructLab uses "multi-phase training that will change and repack the whole model, while the upstream InstructLab runs the “test grade” training using low-rank adaptation (LoRA) , which basically “layers” over the base model.
 So, how do we do the quick training?

-Since we’re working on RHEL AI, we will be doing an :bulb:epoch-based training.
+:bulb:Since we’re working on RHEL AI, we will be doing an epoch-based training.
 Think of each epoch as a complete pass through the entire model.
 The more epochs, the higher the accuracy of the trained dataset.
 More epochs, of course, require more time to train the model, and after a certain point you run into diminishing returns.
 This being the case, start with 10 epochs.
 Why 10?
 This should be enough for testing, while staying within a reasonable time frame for training."

 [InstructLab tutorial: Installing and fine-tuning your first AI model (part 2)](https://www.redhat.com/en/blog/instructlab-tutorial-installing-and-fine-tuning-your-first-ai-model-part-2) by [Rodrigo Freire](https://www.redhat.com/en/authors/rodrigo-freire)